-11.9 Reserving Object Numbers
+12.10 Reserving Object Numbers

 Version 3.0 of qpdf introduced the concept of reserved objects.
 These are seldom needed for ordinary operations, but there are cases in which you may want to add a series of indirect objects with references to each other to a QPDF object.
 This causes a problem because you can't determine the object ID that a new indirect object will have until you add it to the QPDF object with QPDF::makeIndirectObject.
 The only way to add two mutually referential objects to a QPDF object prior to version 3.0 would be to add the new objects first and then make them refer to each other after adding them.
 Now it is possible to create a reserved object using QPDFObjectHandle::newReserved.
-This is an indirect objects, you can create reservations for each one of them and use those reservations to construct the references.
+This is an indirect object that stays "unresolved" even if it is queried for its type.
+So now, if you want to create a set of mutually referential objects, you can create reservations for each one of them and use those reservations to construct the references.
 When finished, you can call QPDF::replaceReserved to replace the reserved objects with the real ones.
 This functionality will never be needed by most applications, but it is used internally by QPDF when copying objects from other PDF files, as discussed in Copying Objects From Other PDF Files.
-For an example of how to use reserved objects, search for newReserved in test\driver.cc in qpdf's sources.
+For an example of how to use reserved objects, search for newReserved in test_driver.cc in qpdf's sources.

-11.10 Copying Objects From Other PDF Files
+12.11 Copying Objects From Other PDF Files

 Version 3.0 of qpdf introduced the ability to copy objects into a QPDF object from a different QPDF object, which we refer to as foreign objects.
 This allows arbitrary merging of PDF files.
-The "from" QPDF object must remain valid after the copy as discussed in the note below.
 The qpdf command-line tool provides limited support for basic page selection, including merging in pages from other files, but the library's API makes it possible to implement arbitrarily complex merging operations.
 The main method for copying foreign objects is QPDF::copyForeignObject.
 This takes an indirect object from another QPDF and copies it recursively into this object while preserving all object structure, including circular references.
-This means you can add a direct object from another file with QPDF::copyForeignObject.
+This means you can add a direct object that you create from scratch to a QPDF object with QPDF::makeIndirectObject, and you can add an indirect object from another file with QPDF::copyForeignObject.
 The fact that QPDF::makeIndirectObject does not automatically detect a foreign object and copy it is an explicit design decision.
 Copying a foreign object seems like a sufficiently significant thing to do that it should be done explicitly.